 facilities are provided by Parenscript:

-symbol expansion)
+DEFINE-PS-SYMBOL-MACRO symbol expansion)

-({name macro-body}*) body)
+(SYMBOL-MACROLET ({name macro-body}*) body)

 Symbol macros can be introduced using SYMBOL-MACROLET

-or defined in Lisp with DEFINE-PS-SYMBOL-MACRO
+or defined in Lisp with DEFINE-PS-SYMBOL-MACRO.
+For

 example, the Parenscript

-is implemented using symbol macros:
+WITH-SLOTS is implemented using symbol macros:

 (defpsmacro with-slots (slots object &rest body)